 Of course, this doesn’t mean your lens will do this.
 My Meike 35mm f1.7 and 50mm f2 have the same body design and they’re fine.

-So if you buy one of these Meike lenses, give it a good twist, make sure everything is solid, a small screwdriver will come in handy if you have one.
+So if you buy one of these Meike lenses, give it a good twist, and make sure everything is solid, a small screwdriver will come in handy if you have one.

 Ignoring my bad luck with this copy that fell apart, the Meike lenses, in general, have a cool compact all-metal build.
-You’ll see a lot of reviewers say, “all-metal, so build quality is good.”
+You’ll see a lot of reviewers say, “All-metal, so build quality is good.”
 A good build quality means a lens won’t fall apart, it means there aren’t a lot of decentric issues and inner light scattering.
 It means the lens is designed in a way where grease won’t leak onto the aperture blades or elements, or it won’t haze up the glass if it gets hot.

 So far, I’ve not yet seen decentric issues with this style of build they’re using on these APS-C lenses.
 I’ve never seen oil on the aperture or inner light scattering issues either.
 (Their full-frame Meike 50mm f1.7 is a different story.)

 With their APS-C design, focusing is always smooth and the aperture ring is usually smooth.
 All around they are a ton of fun to use on these little APS-C cameras.

 The Meike 35mm f1.4 is also slightly different than their other 35mm lenses in that it has 8 elements with 9 aperture blades.
 It looks like they needed a few more elements to correct some issues that come with the f1.4 aperture.
 You’ll still get softer corners and more distortion than some of their slower lenses.

 Even though there are 8 elements, micro-contrast is still fantastic.